cloudflare/privacy-gateway-client-demo/README.md

-# App Relay Client Application
+# Privacy Gateway Client Demo Application

 This sample application shows how to use the [app relay client](XXX) in a sample macOS application.
 It is meant for demonstration purposes only.